-We will control for unit of analyses errors by re-analysing results while adjusting for clustering.
-If there is not enough information to re-analyse the results we will try to contact the study authors to obtain the necessary data.
+We will control for unit of analysis errors by reanalysing results after adjusting for clustering.
+If there is not enough information to reanalyse the results, we will try to contact the study authors in order to obtain the necessary data.
 If we are not able to access all the data we will not report confidence intervals or P values (EPOC 2017c).